6'5": How Many Centimeters? Understanding Height Conversions and Their Importance

 Q: How accurate are these conversion factors?

 A: The conversion factors used (1 foot = 30.48 cm and 1 inch = 2.54 cm) are standard and highly accurate for most practical purposes.
-However, there might be extremely minor discrepancies depending on the specific definition of the foot and inch used in certain contexts.
+Even so, there might be extremely minor discrepancies depending on the specific definition of the foot and inch used in certain contexts.

 -